Valley High School (Ohio)

-Valley High School (VHS) is a public high school in Lucasville, Ohio in Scioto County in Southern Ohio.
+Valley High School (VHS) is a public high school in Lucasville in Scioto County in southern Ohio.
 It is the only high school in the Valley Local School District.
 Their nickname is the Indians, and their colors are purple and gold.

 Campus

 The high school building is located on a large property adjacent to the Southern Ohio Correctional Facility.
 The Valley Elementary School building sits on the same property northeast of the high school building.
 The local Kiwanis group assisted in the setting up of playground equipment on the side of the elementary building.

 Both the high school and elementary were built in 1992-1993 and were scheduled to begin holding classes after the Easter break in the spring of 1993.
 However, a prisoner uprising on Easter Sunday at the Southern Ohio Correctional Facility, commonly referred to as the Lucasville Prison Riot, prevented the opening of the buildings.

 The high school stadium which boasts a FieldTurf surface is immediately north of the high school building and finished construction prior to the start of the school year in 2000.

 The high school has tennis courts as well as five baseball/softball fields, three additional soccer fields, and two football fields used for local youth sports are also located on the property.
 The high school baseball and softball stadiums are located on a nearby property.